 What is the cheapest month to lease an apartment?

-The cheapest time to lease an apartment is typical during winter.
+The cheapest time to lease an apartment is typically during winter.
 While demand is lower during this time of year, landlords may be more willing to negotiate on price to fill units.